Updated: Nov 4, 2021

 Why Professional Video Production is Different

 So why do most DIY videos fall short?
 Mostly because the best videos are produced by professionals with many years of storytelling experience producing videos from script to finish.
 Aside from the photographic and cinematography skills they've been practicing for years, they know how to plan your production, relate to your specific audience, edit the script, and use the right gear for the right reasons.
-They also know when and what kind of lighting to use, what type of microphones to use, what FX are needed, and what branded graphics and animation should be added.
+They also know when and what kind of lighting to use, what type of microphones are used for the best sound, what FX are needed, and what branded graphics and animation should be added.

 Professional Video Production usually includes: